Sanford B. Dole

-Sanford Ballard Dole (April 23, 1844 – June 9, 1926) was a Hawaii-born lawyer and jurist.
+Sanford Ballard Dole (April 23, 1844 – June 9, 1926) was a lawyer and jurist.
 He lived through the periods when Hawaii was a kingdom, provisional government, republic, and territory.
 Dole advocated the westernization of Hawaiian government and culture.
-After the overthrow of the monarchy, he served as the President of the Republic of Hawaii until his government secured Hawaii's annexation by the United States.
+After the overthrow of the monarchy, he served as the President of the Republic of Hawaii, until his government secured Hawaii's annexation by the United States.
+He then became the Territory of Hawaii's first Governor and the second Judge of the Hawaiian District Court.

 Early life

 Dole was born April 23, 1844, in Honolulu to Protestant Christian missionaries from Maine in the United States.
 His father was Daniel Dole (1808–1878), principal at Oahu College (known as Punahou School after 1934), and his mother was Emily Hoyt Ballard (1808–1844).
 His mother died from complications within a few days of his birth.
 Dole was named after his maternal uncle, Sanford K. Ballard, a classmate of his father's at Bowdoin College who died in 1841.
 He was nursed by a native Hawaiian, and his father married Charlotte Close Knapp in 1846.
 In 1855 the family moved to Kōloa on the island of Kauaʻi, where they operated another school, which Sanford attended.

 Dole attended Oahu College for one year and then Williams College in 1866–1867.
-He worked in a law office in Boston for another year, at this time in the United States admission to the bar was by reading for the bar and thirty years later he would receive an honorary LL.D. degree from Williams, in 1897, in recognition of his service as the first and only elected president of Hawaii.
+He worked in a law office in Boston for another year.
+At this time in the United States, admission to the bar was by reading for the bar and thirty years later, in 1897, he would receive an honorary LL.D. degree from Williams in recognition of his service as the first and only elected president of Hawaii.

 In 1873 he married Anna Prentice Cate.
 In December 1880 he was commissioned as a Notary Public in Honolulu.
 Dole won the 1884 and 1886 elections to the legislature of the Hawaiian Kingdom as a representative from Kauaʻi, serving from 1884 to 1887, during which time he was active in securing the constitution of 1887.